 The Office of Sustainability and Resilience works to implement the recommendations of the Climate Action Plan and Regional Resilience Master Plan in a number of ways.
 One such area of work centers around reducing waste, including decreasing the amount of residential and commercial waste heading to our municipal landfills, improving recycling habits, and looking for circular economy opportunities for waste diversion.

 We are currently working closely with Clean Memphis and the Division of Solid Waste to reduce the amount of food waste generated by Memphians, and look for opportunities to improve resident and government practices surrounding food waste.
-The Memphis Food Waste Project is currently underway, and involves outreach, behavior change campaigns, compost initiatives, and continued partnerships to build a community of practice related to food waste reduction strategies.
+The Memphis Food Waste Project will work to prevent food waste, improve food recovery system(s), increase public awareness and expand composting efforts.
+Wasted food means wasted water, labor, energy, time, and money.

 Our corrections facilities serve as a sustainability leader and role model in Shelby County.
 Shelby County Corrections is reducing energy consumption, improving waste practices, and providing healthier conditions onsite.
 Learn more about these efforts here: